dell/terraform-provider-powermax/docs/index.md

 page_title: "powermax Provider"
 subcategory: ""
 description: |-
-  The Terraform Provider for PowerMax is a plugin for Terraform that allows the resource management of Powermax Storage arrays.
+  The Terraform Provider for PowerMax is a plugin for Terraform that allows the resource management of PowerMax Storage arrays.
 ---

 # powermax Provider

-The Terraform Provider for PowerMax is a plugin for Terraform that allows the resource management of Powermax Storage arrays.
+The Terraform Provider for PowerMax is a plugin for Terraform that allows the resource management of PowerMax Storage arrays.

 ## Example Usage